FAQ

 Q: What equipment is required and what does the league provide?

 A glove is required for all divisions, and cleats and baseball pants are required for AAA and the Majors.
-The League provides hats, jerseys, helmets and bats for all levels, though players are welcome to provide their own appropriate helmet and bat.
+The League provides hats and jerseys.
+Players are welcome to provide their own appropriate helmet and bat, but each team will team bats and extra helmets.
 There is no League policy on color of pants - but a preference is sometimes stated by the coach.

 Q: Can my child be put on a team with friends?